Pull to refresh

 Estimated political prisoners still held

-Rights monitors and opposition figures say the pipeline hasn’t stopped.
+Rights monitors say the pipeline hasn't stopped, even after headline releases.

 Up to 20%